-The information below is quoted from the Washington State University Cooperative Extension website.
-It should answer your question.
-(Source cited on the website: Bob Smith, WSU Master Gardener Program Manager, Thurston County, in The Gardener, Vol. 6, No. 4, Winter 1995-96)
+The information below is quoted from an article by Bob Smith, Washington State University Master Gardener Program Manager, Thurston County, in The Gardener, Vol. 6, No. 4, Winter 1995-96):

 In the Winter 2009 issue of Master Gardener, WSU Extension Horticulturist Linda Chalker-Scott recommends using a thin layer (half an inch or less) of coffee grounds as mulch, topping this with a thicker layer (4 inches) of coarser organic material such as wood chips.
 She also says that the optimal percentage of coffee grounds in total compost volume should be 10 to 20 percent, and no more.
 The pH of spent coffee grounds varies, and one cannot assume they are acidic.